Homelessness in the United States: Housing

-In 2019, Google had pledged one billion USD into funding 20,000 homes over the next decade throughout the San Francisco Bay Area.
-The Bay Area is booming with economically successful people who end up driving up the price of housing and increases the divide between the people who need the housing and the new houses being built.
+In 2019, Google pledged one billion USD into funding 20,000 homes over the next decade throughout the San Francisco Bay Area.
+The Bay Area is booming with economically successful people, who end up driving up the price of housing and increases the divide between the people who need the housing and the new houses being built.
 In particular, the metropolitan area of San Francisco has some of the most expensive real estate in the United States.